Bhaney44/Pendulum/README.md

 # Pendulum
-This repository contains solutions to the Pendulum-v0 OpenAI Gym Enviornment
+This repository contains solutions to the Pendulum-v0 OpenAI Gym Enviornment.